involvera/white-paper/README.md

 A proposal to **change** the **content** creation functions' **fixed costs**

+### A Constitution Proposal:

+A proposal to update the constitution (set of the rules) of the community.

 ### An Application Proposal:

 A proposal to **develop** the **community's subject**. e.g: Proposition to add/update/remove a feature on an open source software

 <br />